The-SMTSci/FlexSpec1/Code/bin/README.rst

 and deference to Python 3x is made,

-fitserial   - rename fits files by prepending "a1NNNN\_" to each
+fitserial   - rename fits files by prepending "a1NNNN\_" to each name.
-              name based on DATE-OBS in the header.
+              Based on DATE-OBS in the header.
 This makes them list in observation order, and disambiguates names.

-fixgain     - EXPERIMENTAL -- for a camera specified by command line or
+fixgain     - EXPERIMENTAL -- Fix ADU/DN add GAIN for a camera specified
-              the CAMERA keyword, change the data.
+              by command line or the CAMERA keyword, change the data.
 This removes the silly shift by 4 and replaces with an actual ADU/DN and a GAIN keyword.
 This requires characterizing your camera.
 It requires other aspects to consider like the CMOS HCD-GAIN and the offset.
 You may add small values of random noise to those least-significant-bits that are bull-dozed under by the camera firmware.
 This will actually improve fittings by blurring out systematic noise (similar to padding FFTS with zeros)

-fixheader   - DEVELOPING: This takes one or more .csv files with
+fixheader   - DEVELOPING: Use ".csv" files to fix headers.
-              KEYWORD,VALUE,COMMENT [,whatev] and add/replaces
+              The columns KEYWORD,VALUE,COMMENT [,whatev] add/copy/delete/replaces
-              values in file list supplied.
+              keywords values in file list supplied.
 The columns may be in any order; but are case sensitive and must be spelled as above.
 A value line:

               MYLAT,!BSS-LAT,Copy BSS-LAT value for me.

-              and
+              and:

               BSS-LAT,#BSS-LAT,Remove this keyword

               are additional capability.
 This program is python3 only.

-trim        - Given a region described in FITS/NOAO/pro tradition
+trim        - USe a DATASEC switch to create smaller images
-              of, say the DATASEC keyword; trim the images.
+              Given a region described in FITS/NOAO/pro tradition of, say the DATASEC keyword; trim the images.
               A prefix is prepended to files, so originals and other are kept.
 Prefix defaults to "t_".